MileHacker Logo

 • Marmara Sea Coast: Towns like Mudanya and Güzelyalı, a short drive from Bursa, present coastal access and pleasant beaches, popular for day trips especially during warmer months.

 • Suuçtu Waterfall: A scenic waterfall located near Mustafakemalpaşa, west of Bursa.
-It has a refreshing natural escape and picnic area.
+It features a refreshing natural escape and picnic area.

 Hidden Gems